yousefelassal/quote-cron/README.md

 > I will prepare and someday my chance will come.

 > Wisdom has never made a bigot, but learning has.

+> Only I can change my life.
+No one can do it for me.